-There are 413 names in this directory beginning with the letter B.
+There are currently 413 names in this directory beginning with the letter B.

 A low-budget motion picture, especially one shown as the second half of a double feature during the period when most movie theaters in the United States sold admission to a double feature (example: I Walked with a Zombie directed by Jacques Tourne